collocations.org

 do your

-Let them do their worst (= be as difficult as they can) - we''ll fight them every inch of the way.
+Let them do their worst (= be as difficult as they can)—we'll fight them every inch of the way.

-WORST + VERB
+the worst + VERB

 be over